ewierschke/pwm-formula/README.md

 change detection for config file with action to put back to s3 and update hash in local salt state (triggering put of salt state to s3)
 -potentially use incrontab or look at salt state

+securing tomcat

+redirects from root to pwm webapp